SeregaSE/basic-react-boilerplate/README.md

 #### Description
 Boilerplate helps you start writing react-redux apps fast and easy.
 I am trying to make simple tool without lots of libs and dependencies.
 I hope it will helps students or people who studying frontend development not to dive in deep of javascript modules and libs.
 Build your app with react, redux and webpack.
-Use css modules.
+Use styled components.
 Lint your code, easy build for production, use development tools like HMR, redux-logger, redux dev tools.

 #### Quick start
 ```sh